jwoLondon/adventOfCode/aoc.md

     takeWhileHelper []
 ```

-From [List.Extra](https://package.elm-lang.org/packages/elm-community/list-extra/latest/List-Extra#groupsOf), split list into groups of a given size.
+From [List.Extra](https://package.elm-lang.org/packages/elm-community/list-extra/latest/List-Extra#groupsOf), split a list into groups of a given size.
 If there are not enough elements to completely fill the last group, it will not be included.

+For example:

+`groupsOf 3 [ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 ] == [[1,2,3],[4,5,6],[7,8,9]]`

 ```elm {l}
 groupsOf : Int -> List a -> List (List a)